 I have often heard it said and read articles where people refer to push hands and Da-Lu as though they were two separate entities.
 Da-Lu otherwise known as Great Sideways Diversion, Eight Gate Five Steps or more correctly, Four Corners pushing hands as it pertains to the four methods of using force, although an advanced push hands method, is a push hand method nonetheless.
 Those who consider it (Da-Lu) a separate entity simply display a total lack of understanding of push hands.

 If we are to enhance our knowledge and understanding of push hands and elevate our ability even higher then there are three forces that must be understood and mastered.
 They are ting-jin, hua-jin and fa-jin.
 When in close personal contact with an opponent and the ability to use our eyes is impaired the ability to detect changes made by said opponent becomes greatly diminished and we must now use ting-jin, meaning to listen for force.
 This is not an aural listening but rather a feeling born out of the adherence with the opponent enabling us to detect his intention at the earliest point of its execution.
 Having detected the opponent’s force using our ting-jin, we must now redirect this force using hua-jin in order to divert his force away voiding his intention.
 Finally, having successfully accomplished ting-jin and hua-jin it remains now to fa-jin.
 Fa-jin can be viewed here as an explosive discharge of force with skill.
-To sum up, firstly we search for our opponent’s jin utilising our ting-jin by making contact.
-Secondly, once we have located his jin we then divert/redirect it by using hua-jin.
-Thirdly, having succeeded in diverting our opponent’s jin, it remains only for us now to mount a counter offensive by issuing fa-jin.

 The benefits of push hands practice are varied and numerous.
 Undoubtedly push hands is not fighting but through its practice we are able to train many skills and concepts which are very pertinent to combat.
 For example, dealing with an opponent at close quarters, improved footwork, evasion, diverting incoming force, issuing force, application of chin-na techniques, improvement of self defence applications the list goes on.
-If I may be bold here for all the aforementioned I would suggest that push hands practice be compared to the concept of kata in karate.

 I fully appreciate the fact that some may disagree with the opinions expressed this I think could be due to the origin of their Tai Chi Chuan transmission.